helenmurugan/the-groomers-network/README.md

 ### Posts/Home Page
 * The Home page displays posts that have been created by users and/or admin.
 * On the Home page, each post features the following information:
-    * Featured image or placeholder if no image has been uploaded.
-The placeholder used is the AI labrador to be consistent with the image on the landing page.
+    * Featured image or placeholder (if no image has been uploaded).
+The placeholder used is an image of the AI-generated labrador to be consistent with the image on the landing page.
     * Author
     * Title
     * Tagline (optional)